ScottHamper/Cookies/README.md

 ### Cookies.defaults
 An object representing default options to be used when setting and expiring cookie values.
-By default, 'Cookies.defaults' is an empty object, but supports the following properties:
+By default, `Cookies.defaults` is an empty object, but supports the following properties:

 *path*: A string value of the path of the cookie
 *domain*: A string value of the domain of the cookie
-*expires*: A number (of seconds), a date parsable string, or a Date object of when the cookie will expire
+*expires*: A number (of seconds), a date parsable string, or a `Date` object of when the cookie will expire
 *secure*: A boolean value of whether or not the cookie should only be available over SSL

 If any property is left undefined, the browser's default value will be used instead.